Dynamical friction of black holes in ultralight dark matter

-In Fig.~\ref{fig:wake} we show the energy density~$T_{tt}/\rho $ of the scalar field in the weak field regime using the analytical approximation~\eqref{scalar_weak}.
+In Fig.~\ref{fig:wake} we show the energy density~$T_{tt}/\rho$ of the scalar field in the weak field regime, obtained using the far-region solution~\eqref{scalar_weak} with coefficients~\eqref{c3} and~\eqref{c4} (in which we substitute~\eqref{T_low} and~\eqref{incident_ampl}).
 This wake is in the wave limit ($\eta^2\ll1$) and its wave structure (interference fringes) of characteristic length~$\sim \lambda_\text{dB} /2M = \pi(1+v^{-2})/|\eta|$ is clearly seen.
 Our figure should be compared with the steady wake attained dynamically in the numerical evolution performed in Ref.~\cite{Traykova:2021dua} (showed in the second row of their Fig.~2 for the same set of parameters); the resemblance between the two images is remarkable.
 Going away from the wave limit into the particle limit, the fringes disappear and the wake becomes concentrated in a single tail with much greater energy density (as it was seen in~\cite{Traykova:2021dua}).

 1cm